 3. Merging of pharmaceutical companies

-More and more companies are now merging to reduce production costs meaning that where there were once two CDMO companies, only one will be needed to cater to the new company formed from the merging.
+More and more companies are now merging to reduce production costs, meaning that there were once two CDMO companies, only one will be needed to cater to the new company formed from the merging.
 It is not exactly a big surprise, and it was certainly expected as more and more companies are looking to reduce the cost of running the company, and what better way to do it than join hands.

 5. Working from home